KSpiliop/Fraud_Detection/README.md

 First we create the matrices in the format required by XGBoost with the xgb.DMatrix() function, passing for each dataset the predictors data and the labels.
 Then we set some fixed parameters.
 The number of boosting iterations (num_rounds) is set to 20.
 Normally we would use a larger number, but we want to keep the processing time low for the purposes of this experiment.

 We initialize the **param dictionary** with silent=1 (no messages).
 Parameter min_child_weight is set at the default value of 1 because the data is highly unbalanced.
 This is the minimum weighted number of observations in a child node for further partitioning.
 The objective is binary classification and the evaluation metric is the Area Under Curve (AUC), the default for binary classification.
-In a more advanced implementation we could make a customized evaluation function, as described in the [XGBoost API](http://xgboost.readthedocs.io/en/latest/python/python_api.html "XGBoost API").
+In a more advanced implementation we could make a customized evaluation function, as described in [XGBoost API](http://xgboost.readthedocs.io/en/latest/python/python_api.html "XGBoost API").
 The internal random numbers seed is set to a constant for reproducible results (this is not guaranteed though, among other reasons because XGBoost runs in threads).

 We are going to **expand the param dictionary** with the parameters in the heuristic search.